OpenTechSchool/social-coding/extras/wikis.md

 wiki.

-You can enable your repository wiki using the GitHub web interface, in the *Admin* tab of your repository.
+You can enable your repository wiki using the GitHub web interface, in the *Settings* tab of your repository (in the list of buttons on the right.)

 ## Bonus